moocow-the-bovine/dta-tokwrap/README.txt

         See "the dtatw-splice.perl manpage" for more details.

+    dtatw-get-ddc-attrs.perl
+        Script to insert DDC-relevant attributes extracted from a base file into a *.t.xml file, producing a pre-DDC XML format file (by convention *.ddc.t.xml, a subset of the *.t.xml format).

+        See "the dtatw-get-ddc-attrs.perl manpage" for more details.

+    dtatw-get-header.perl
+        Simple script to extract a single header element from an XML file (e.g. for later inclusion in a DDC XML format file).

+        See "the dtatw-get-header.perl manpage" for more details.

+    dtatw-xml2ddc.perl
+        Script to convert *.ddc.t.xml files and optional headers to DDC-XML format.

+        See "the dtatw-xml2ddc.perl manpage" for more details.

     dtatw-rm-c.perl
         Script to remove "<c>" elements from an XML document.
 Regex hack, fast but not exceedingly robust, use with caution.
 See also